tincerti/council_experiment/README.md

 - Creates Figure A5: Average treatment effect on email opening, by city
 - Creates Table A5: Covariate predictiveness of compliance by treatment group

+a4. bayes.
+R
+- Implements the Bayesian analysis referenced in the main text
+- Calculates evidence ratios referenced on p.
+11.
+- Creates Figure A10: Bayesian multilevel model: coefficient estimates and posterior distributions
+- Creates Figure A11: Posterior distributions of costly abstention treatment, instructions only treatment, and difference.

 ### Data Files (relative path "~/data")

 Replication data:

-- vf_clean.R (Anonymized voter file containing only randomly ordered IDs and covariates).
+- vf_clean.RDS (Anonymized voter file containing only randomly ordered IDs and covariates).
-- random_assignment.R (Anonymized random assignment data containing only random IDs, city, and treatment assigment).
+- random_assignment.Rdata (Anonymized random assignment data containing only random IDs, city, and treatment assignment).
 - pilot_outcomes.csv (Outcomes from pilot studies displayed in meta-analysis).
 - comments.csv (Main outcome data file including treatment group and comment status).
 - comments_tally.csv (Data used to create Table 1).